-The church building is still closed except for regular Sunday services, a mid week service and only a few special activities.
+The church building is still closed except for some Sunday services and only a few special activities.
 Complying with the government guidance creates difficulties that restrict what can be done.

-We have set out below the main guidance on how we must condusct ourselves in the church.
+We have set out below the main guidance on how we must conduct ourselves in the church.

 As restrictions on holding services and other activities are now being relaxed, the PCC is keeping the situation under review.
 Announcements will be made in the weekly newsletter and on this web site and FaceBook.

-Online services: These have been discontinued now services in the church will resume from 6 September.
+Online services: These will be continued online to Sunday 20 December and we hope services in the church will resume from 3 January.

 Baptisms, Weddings & Funerals: These are also restricted by the pandemic.
 Enquiries should be made to the Vicar by ‘phone or email (see the “Contact Us” page).